-- The proposed services, cost-containment measure/initiative, and projected expenditures detailed in the work plan to address the problem and align with the project objectives of preventing, reducing, or eliminating a waiting list. - Evidence that funds allocated for each service/activity will be spent within the 12month project period. - For applicants with an ADAP waiting list, proposed services/activities to reduce the number of persons on the waiting list. - For applicants without a waiting list: - Proposed services/activities to improve ADAP operations and maximize ADAP resources; and - Proposed services/activities to prevent the implementation of a waiting list in FY 2018.
+- The proposed services, cost-containment measure/initiative, and projected expenditures detailed in the work plan to address the problem and align with the project objectives of preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care. - Evidence that funds allocated for each service/activity will be spent within the 12-month project period. - For applicants with an ADAP waiting list, proposed services/activities to reduce the number of persons on the waiting list: - Proposed services/activities to improve ADAP operations and maximize ADAP resources; and - Proposed services/activities to prevent the implementation of a waiting list in FY 2020.